 Meggan Baumgartner completed a Bachelors of Science (BS) from the University of Denver in 1997.
 She graduated with a Masters degree in Acupuncture and Oriental Medicine (MAcOM) in 2006, having completed four years and over 3,500 hours of intensive classroom and clinical work at the Oregon College of Oriental Medicine, one of the top rated Chinese medicine schools in the nation.
 Meggan enriched her education with supplemental studies in shiatsu, tuina, sotai, reflexology, nutrition, five element acupuncture, Tan style, classical texts, qigong, tai chi and research.
 This rich combination of studies aids in her understanding the perspectives of both Chinese and Western biomedical traditions.

 She is recognized as a "Diplomate in Oriental Medicine" (Dipl.
 OM) by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 The NCCAOM confers this designation after meeting the prerequisites for and then successful completion of five modules of national board examinations.
 Thus, Meggan is nationally board certified in both acupuncture and Chinese herbs.
 Furthermore, she is a Licensed Acupuncturist (LAc) in the State of Idaho.
 Licensure for practicing in Washington State is pending.
-Meggan is a member of the following professional associations: American Association of Acupuncture and Oriental Medicine (AAAOM), the Idaho Acupuncture Association (where she is the secretary and membership coordinator of the IAA), NADA (National Acupuncture Detox Association) and the Society of Acupuncture Research.
+Meggan is a member of the following professional associations: American Association of Acupuncture and Oriental Medicine (AAAOM), the Idaho Acupuncture Association (where she was the secretary and membership coordinator for 10 years), NADA (National Acupuncture Detox Association) and the Society of Acupuncture Research.

 Meggan is additionally certified in Qigong instruction by the Ling Gui International Qigong School.
 She typically teaches classes in Moscow during the fall, winter and spring months.
 If you'd like to be added to the email list for upcoming classes, please contact the office.

-Meggan completed a 2-year clinical integration program in 5 Element Asian Medicine with renowned teacher, practitioner, author and scholar Lonny Jarrett in May, 2020.
+Meggan completed a 2-year clinical integration program in 5 Element Asian Medicine and Integral Medicine with renowned teacher, practitioner, author and scholar Lonny Jarrett in May, 2020.

 Meggan continues to study a variety of clinical Chinese and East Asian medicine topics, qigong, meditation, yoga and nutrition each year.
 She brings these lessons as well as her rich life experiences to her practice.